AsoTC/Cybersecurity-BootCamp/Week Five/SubmissionFile.md

 3. Command to make the `system.sh` script executable: `chmod +x system.sh`

 **Optional**
-- Commands to test the script and confirm its execution:
+- Commands to test the script and confirm its execution: `sudo ./system.sh`

 **Bonus**
 - Command to copy `system` to system-wide cron directory: